ootidea/ts-tagged-union/README.md

 ## Adapting to tagged union types defined without using this library

 `createHelperFunctions` and other utilities do not work for tagged union types without a _tag-key-pointer_.
-The _tag-key-pointer_ is a special hidden property that specify which property is a tag.
+The _tag-key-pointer_ is a special hidden property that specifies which property is a tag.
 It exists only at the type level, so it does not affect runtime.
+The key of the property is the predefined symbol exported as `tagKeyPointer`.

-The type defined with `TaggedUnion<T>` includes the _tag-key-pointer_ property.
+The type defined with `TaggedUnion<T>` has the _tag-key-pointer_ property.
 To manually add it to an existing type, use `AddTagKeyPointer` as follows.

 ```typescript